-Landslide Lake is a 20.9 mile out and back trail located near Clearwater County, Alberta, Canada.
-The trail is good for all skill levels and primarily used for hiking.
+Landslide Lake is a 18.9 mile lightly trafficked out and back trail located near Clearwater County, Alberta, Canada.
+The trail is rated as moderate and primarily used for hiking, trail running, and backpacking.

 Did it with 3 friends in late season (Oct. or Nov. but it was about 8-9 years ago, so I can't quite remember).
 I had previously done Lake of the Falls and absolutely loved it - both the hike and the destination, so Landslide was next in the list.
 Now I'm heading to Landslide again tomorrow.

 A great hike.
 We did the northern approach (from Cline river).
 Overall I'd say it's easy to medium if you're in decent shape.
 Trail is well defined, mostly forested, plenty of water along the way.
 Because of the creeks crossing your path you will have more uphill than the total gain suggests but these are short spurts.
 The lake is beautiful.
 When we were there the water was mirror like.
 We camped at the North end and had our cooking/hang out spot near the massive boulder there.
 Since snow was already on the ground we did not explore much but obviously there is plenty to do.
 Went back the same way we came.
 I can't remember the times but we made it within 5-6 hrs each way.
 I'm curious (nervous?) about tomorrow - I'm not in the same shape I was 10 years ago:)